-At the time of handover of accounting records, both parties shall hand over every item based on the list of handover accounting records, and the relevant person(s)-in-charge of both parties shall be responsible for supervision.
+At the time of the handover of accounting records, both parties shall hand over every item based on the list of handover accounting records, and the relevant person(s) in charge of both parties shall be responsible for supervision.
 Upon completion of the handover, the handling officers and supervising personnel of both parties shall sign or affix the seal on the list of handover accounting records.

 Any enquiries, please contact Acclime at email@example.com